-- 1) Site-specific SOH orientation training at the time of initial hire or assignment to the project for every employee before working on the project site is required. - 2) Mandatory training and certifications that are applicable to this project (e.g., explosive actuated tools, crane operator, rigger, crane signal person, fall protection, electrical

-- lockout/NFPA 70E, machine/equipment lockout, confined space, etc...) and any requirements for periodic retraining/recertification are required. - 3) Procedures for ongoing safety and health training for supervisors and employees shall be established to address changes in site hazards/conditions. - 4) OSHA 10-hour training is required for all workers on site and the OSHA 30-hour training is required for Trade Competent Persons (CPs) and all supervisors/foremen.
+- 1) Site-specific SOH orientation training at the time of initial hire or assignment to the project for every employee before working on the project site is required. - 2) Mandatory training and certifications that are applicable to this project (e.g., explosive actuated tools, fall protection, electrical lockout/NFPA 70E, machine/equipment lockout, confined space, etc.) and any requirements for periodic retraining/recertification are required. - 3) Procedures for ongoing safety and health training for supervisors and employees shall be established to address changes in site hazards/conditions. - 4) OSHA 10-hour training is required for all workers on site and the OSHA 30-hour training is required for all supervisors, foremen and Trade Competent Persons (CPs).

-q.
+g.
 SAFETY AND HEALTH INSPECTIONS.

 - 1) Specific assignment of responsibilities for a minimum daily job site safety and health inspection during periods of work activity: Who will conduct (e.g., "Site Safety and Health CP"), proof of inspector's training/qualifications, when inspections will be conducted, procedures for documentation, deficiency tracking system, and follow-up procedures. - 2) Any external inspections/certifications that may be required (e.g., contracted CSP or CSHT) - h.
-ACCIDENT/INCIDENT INVESTIGATION AND REPORTING.
-The Contractor shall conduct mishap investigations of all Moderate and Major as well as all High Visibility Incidents.
-The APP shall include accident/incident investigation procedure and identify person(s) responsible to provide the following to the Project Engineer or Government Designated Authority: - 1) Exposure data (man-hours worked); - 2) Accident investigation reports; - 3) Project site injury and illness logs. - i.
+ACCIDENT INVESTIGATION & REPORTING.
+The Contractor shall conduct mishap investigations of all OSHA Recordable Incidents.
+The APP shall include accident/incident investigation procedure & identify person(s) responsible to provide the following to the Resident Engineer or Government Designated Authority: - 1) Exposure data (man-hours worked); - 2) Accident investigations, reports, and logs. - i.
 PLANS (PROGRAMS, PROCEDURES) REQUIRED.
-Based on a risk assessment of contracted activities and on mandatory OSHA compliance programs, the Contractor shall address all applicable occupational, patient, and public safety risks in site-specific compliance and accident prevention plans.
+Based on a risk assessment of contracted activities and on mandatory OSHA compliance programs, the Contractor shall address all applicable occupational risks in site-specific compliance and accident prevention plans.
 These Plans shall include but are not be limited to procedures for addressing the risks associates with the following:

 - 1) Emergency response;

 - 2) Contingency for severe weather;

 - 3) Fire Prevention;

 - 4) Medical Support;

 - 5) Posting of emergency telephone numbers;

 - 6) Prevention of alcohol and drug abuse;

-- 7) Site sanitation(housekeeping, drinking water, toilets);
+- 7) Site sanitation (housekeeping, drinking water, toilets);

+- 8) Night operations and lighting;

-- 8) Hazard communication program;
+- 9) Hazard communication program;

-- 9) Welding/Cutting "Hot" work;
+- 10) Welding/Cutting "Hot" work;

-- 10) Electrical Safe Work Practices (Electrical LOTO/NFPA 70E);
+- 11) Electrical Safe Work Practices (Electrical LOTO/NFPA 70E);

-- 11) General Electrical Safety;
+- 12) General Electrical Safety

-- 12) Hazardous energy control (Machine LOTO);
+- 13) Hazardous energy control (Machine LOTO);

-- 13) Site-Specific Fall Protection and Prevention;
+- 14) Site-Specific Fall Protection & Prevention;

-- 14) Excavation/trenching;

-- 15) Asbestos abatement;
+- 15) Crane Critical lift;

 - 16) Respiratory protection;

 - 17) Health hazard control program;

-- 18) Heat/Cold Stress Monitoring;

-- 19) Demolition plan (to include engineering survey);

-- 20) Public (Mandatory compliance with ANSI/ASSE A10.34-2012).

-- C. Submit the APP for review for compliance with contract requirements in accordance with Section 01 33 23, SHOP DRAWINGS, PRODUCT DATA AND SAMPLES 21 calendar days prior to the date of the preconstruction conference for acceptance.
+- C. Submit the APP to the Project Engineer for review for compliance with contract requirements in accordance with Section 01 33 23, SHOP DRAWINGS, PRODUCT DATA AND SAMPLES 21 calendar days prior to the date of the preconstruction conference for acceptance.
 Work cannot proceed without an accepted APP.

-- D. Once accepted, the APP and attachments will be enforced as part of the contract.
-Disregarding the provisions of this contract or the accepted
+- D. Once accepted by the Project Engineer the APP and attachments will be enforced as part of the contract.
+Disregarding the provisions of this contract or the accepted APP will be cause for stopping of work, at the

-- APP will be cause for stopping of work, at the discretion of the Contracting Officer in accordance with FAR Clause 52.236-13, Accident Prevention, until the matter has been rectified. - E. Once work begins, changes to the accepted APP shall be made with the knowledge and concurrence of the Project Engineer and Government Designated Authority.
+- discretion of the Contracting Officer, until the matter has been rectified. - E. Once work begins, changes to the accepted APP shall be made with the knowledge and concurrence of the Project Engineer project superintendent, project overall designated OSHA Competent Person, and facility Safety Manager.
 Should any severe hazard exposure, i.e. imminent danger, become evident, stop work in the area, secure the area, and develop a plan to remove the exposure and control the hazard.
 Notify the Contracting Officer within 24 hours of discovery.
 Eliminate/remove the hazard.
-In the interim, take all necessary action to restore and maintain safe working conditions in order to safeguard onsite personnel, visitors, the public and the environment.
+In the interim, take all necessary action to restore and maintain safe working conditions in order to safeguard onsite personnel, visitors, the public (as defined by ASSE/SAFE A10.34) and the environment.